finix-payments/finix-nodejs/README.md

 ```

 ### Retrieving List
-finixList serves as the return type for all functions that involve retriving a list.
+finixList serves as the return type for all functions that involve retrieving a list.
 Here is an example of retrieving a list of transfers with and without query paramters, and a demonstration of the properties of finixList.
 ```typescript
 // Retrieving list of all transfers const transfersList : Models.finixList<Models.Transfer> = await client.Transfers.list();